Giant Foxtail

 Setaria faberi

-family (Poaceae)
+Grass family (Poaceae)

-Each stem terminates in a spike-like panicle of florets up to 7" long.
-These spike-like panicles are very bristly in appearance and nod downward towards their tips; they are initially light green, but later become light brown to straw-colored.
-Each side branch of the panicle is very short and inconspicuous; each branch has a few ovoid spikelets on short pedicels.
+Description: This grass is a summer annual about 2-4' tall.
+It often branches near the base, sending up multiple culms that are erect to ascending.
+The culms are light green, glabrous, and terete; several alternate leaves occur along the length of each culm.
+The leaf blades are up to 15" long and ¾" (20 mm.) across; they are light to medium green, linear in shape, and rather floppy.
+The upper surface of each leaf blade often has scattered fine hairs that are stiff, appressed, and bristly; sometimes the upper surface is shiny and nearly hairless.
+The margins of the leaf blades are rough-textured from minute teeth.
+The leaf sheaths are light green, fine pubescent to hairless, and open; they are often ciliate along their margins.
+Each ligule at the junction of sheath and blade consists of a ring-like tuft of white hairs up to 3 mm. long.
+Each stem terminates in a spike-like panicle of florets about 3-6" long.
+These spike-like panicles are nodding and very bristly in appearance; they are initially light green, but later become light brown to straw-colored.
+The lateral branchs of each panicle are very short and inconspicuous; each branch ultimately terminates in a few ovoid spikelets on short pedicels.
 Each spikelet has a pair of glumes, a fertile lemma with a floret, and 1-3 bristly hairs that originate from the base of the spikelet.
-The first glume is about 1 mm. long, the second glume is about 2 mm. long, and the fertile lemma is about 3 mm. long.
-The bristly hairs of each spikelet are initially green, but later become light brown to straw-colored; they are up to ½" long.
+The first glume is about 1 mm. long, the second glume is about 2 mm. long, the fertile lemma is about 3 mm. long, and the bristly hairs are up to ½" (12 mm.) long.
 The floret of each spikelet has an ovary, 3 stamens, and a pair of feathery stigmas.
-The blooming period typically occurs from late summer to early fall; the florets are wind-pollinated.
-Each spikelet develops a single grain during the fall that is pale-colored, ovoid in shape, and rather flattened.
+The blooming period occurs from mid-summer to autumn; the florets are wind-pollinated.
+Afterwards, the florets are replaced by grains that are about 2.75 mm. long, 1.75 mm. across, and 1.00 mm. thick; these grains are ovoid in shape, flattened along one side, and pale-colored.
 The root system consists of a shallow tuft of fibrous roots.
 This grass reproduces by reseeding itself.
 It often forms colonies of varying size.

 Cultivation: This grass is typically found in sunny areas that are moist to dry.
 It adapts to many kinds of soil, including those that contain loam, clay, silt, or gravel.
 The seeds don't germinate until the weather becomes warm during the late spring or early summer.
-Most vegetation growth occurs during the summer.
+Most vegetative growth occurs during the summer.
 In spite of its shallow root system, Giant Foxtail is able to withstand considerable drought because of its C4 metabolism.
 This grass can reseed itself aggressively and become a pest where the ground is cultivated.

 Photographic Location: Along a railroad in Champaign, Illinois.
 The photographed grasses are leaning sideways to a greater extent than usual.